dicksontan/Brat_annotation_tool/README.md

 ### Creating Labels DataFrame for model evauation

 After you have manually reviewed and corrected data inside brat, you may want to extract labelling info for model evaluation e.g. creation of confusion matrix.
 We have created a python file to create csv files with labelling info after you have extracted the new annotated files from the brat container.
 This python file will create 2 csvs, 1 csv with labelling info from your labelling, and another csv with labelling info from spacy.
 You first have to create a extract_labels_csv folder in the brat_extracted folder.
-Then, run the extract_labels_to_csv.py file e.g. :
+Then, read the input instructions in the file and run the extract_labels_to_csv.py file e.g. :